Skip to contents

 Batch select:

-• Select All: Select all visible images
+• Select All (second click): Select all images across all pages

 • Deselect: Clear selection